John Cassidy - Scupltor

 The Whiteheads

-James Whitehead grew up to be a 'practical industrialist' and run the family firm, In 1814 he married Ellen Swift.
+James Whitehead grew up to be a 'practical industrialist' and ran the family firm.
+In 1813 he married Ellen Swift.

-John and Eliza's eldest son, Walter Whitehead, born in 1840, was educated for a time at a boarding school in the Isle of Man, and worked for three years in the family firm, but then enrolled at a Medical School (without telling his parents) and later became a Professor at Owens College and 'one of the most distinguished and brilliant surgeons of his day' according to Manchester medical historian William Brockbank.
+In more detail, Walter (pictured above), born in 1840, was educated for a time at a boarding school in the Isle of Man, and worked for three years in the family firm, but then enrolled at a Medical School (without telling his parents) and later became a Professor at Owens College and 'one of the most distinguished and brilliant surgeons of his day' according to Manchester medical historian William Brockbank.
 He retired in 1903 to Colwyn Bay in North Wales, where he died in 1913.
 His 37-acre estate above the town is now home to the Welsh Mountain Zoo.

-Bury's Clock Tower, designed by Maxwell and Tuke 'In eclectic, mainly neo-mediaeval style', was given to the town by Henry Whitehead in commemoration of his brother.
+Bury's Clock Tower, designed by Maxwell and Tuke 'In eclectic, mainly neo-mediaeval style', was given to the town by Henry Whitehead in commemoration of his elder brother Walter.

-The bleaching firm passed, along with the house at Haslam Hey, to his second son Henry Whitehead, (picture above, from Contemporary Biographies) born in 1842, Bury's great benefactor, who paid for the John Kay memorial.
+The bleaching firm passed, along with the house at Haslam Hey, to Henry Whitehead, (picture above, from Contemporary Biographies) born in 1842, Bury's great benefactor, who paid for the John Kay memorial.
 Henry served as High Sheriff of Lancashire in 1903, became a Deputy Lieutenant for Lancashire, and Justice of the Peace, as well as Managing Director of the Bleachers' Association.
+He held directorships of the Lancashire and Yorkshire Banking Company Ltd, and of Messrs.
+Armstrong and Whitworth of Newcastle upon Tyne.
 He was later knighted.

 The John Kay memorial, Bury, Greater Manchester